 The small town of Ilwaco, home to Cape Disappointment State Park, lies just south of Long Beach, WA.
-This area is also known as the Graveyard of the Pacific because about 2,000 ships have sunk in this area since 1792.
-The Coast Guard station there trains mariners for dealing with rough seas.
+This area is also known as the Graveyard of the Pacific because about 2,000 ships sank in this area since 1792.
+The Coast Guard base trains mariners for dealing with rough seas.
 Other attractions around Ilwaco include the Lewis & Clark Interpretive Center, North Head Lighthouse, Cape Disappointment Lighthouse, Waikiki Beach, and Dead Man’s Cove.

 Cape Disappointment is an extremely dangerous place for ships but exceedingly beautiful place for scenery.
 This high cliffs and turbulent waters make for fine viewing and photos.
 The two lighthouses sit atop cliffs that offer stellar views of the coastline.
 North Head Lighthouse is only a couple of minutes walk from the parking lot.